rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The man in our society is the breadwinner the woman has enough to do as the homemaker, wife and mother."</i>
+<i>"The thought came to me that all one loves in art becomes beautiful.
+Beauty is nothing but the expression of the fact that something is being loved.
+Only thus could she be defined."</i>
 <br>
-<b>- Dorothy Fields</b>
+<b>- Robert Musil</b>
 </blockquote>
 </p>